LibCity/Bigscity-LibCity-Docs/source/user_guide/data/atomic_files.md

 - time: Time information, using the date and time combination notation in [ISO-8601 standard](https://www.iso.org/iso-8601-date-and-time-format.html), such as: `2020-12-07T02:59:46Z`.

 - entity_id: Describe which entity the record is based on, which is the ID of `geo` or `usr`.

+- properties: Describe the attribute information of the record.
+If there are multiple attributes, different column names can be used to define multiple columns of data, such as both speed data and flow data.

    - For trajectory location prediction tasks: